kaeedo/Scrutiny/README.md

         [Action(IsExit = true)]
         public async Task ExitAction()
         {
-            // Something to exit the state, and end the scrutinization }

-        [OnExit]
-        public void OnExit()
-        {
-            // Do something when scrutiny exits this state
+            // One exit actions amongst all page states is chosen
+            // Define any number of these
-            // Can optionally be async/await
+            // Can optionally be non-async
-            // Can only define one
         }

         [ExitAction]
         public async Task ExitAction()
         {
-            // One exit actions amongst all page states is chosen
-            // Define any number of these
-            // Can optionally be non-async

         }

         [TransitionTo(nameof(AnotherState))]